 The activity of the Center is supported by a multidisciplinary team of experts comprising of more than 35 scientists (17 at M.Sc and 7 Ph.D. level).

-The BEYOND Center provides funding from competitive programs (EU, ESA, National Programs), as well as from International Funding Organisations amounting 1.2-1.5 million Euros per year.
+The BEYOND Center is funded from competitive programs (EU, ESA, National Programs), as well as from International Funding Organisations amounting 1.2-1.5 million Euros per year.
 At the same time, it supports with its infrastructure and research, the activity of other researchers in the country, providing an additional equal inflow of research funds at IAASARS/NOA.

 The operation of the BEYOND Center contributes to the production of innovative research.
-It has supported the production of scientific publications in peer reviewed journals and articles in international conferences with some hundreds of citation references.
+It has supported the production of scientific publications in peer reviewed journals and articles in international conferences with several citation references.
 More specifically, this activity has already produced a number of 48 scientific publications in journals and international conference proceedings.

-The FireHub services have been internationally recognized (Copernicus Masters 2014 - Best Service Challenge Award) winning the 1st prize as the Best Challenge Service among over 70 competitive proposals.
-Dr Haris Kontoes is the owner of the patent no. WO2016132161 issued by the Industrial Property Organization to protect the copyright of the FireHub service.
-Co-owner is the co-developer of the FireHub information system, Mr. Themistocles Herekakis.
+The 1st prize as the Best Challenge Service among over 70 competitive proposals, brought international recognition (Copernicus Masters 2014 - Best Service Challenge Award), for the FireHub services.
+Dr Haris Kontoes is the owner of the patent no. 20150100061 issued by the Industrial Property Organization to protect the copyright of the FireHub service and Mr. Themistocles Herekakis, the co-developer of the FireHub information system, is the co-owner.

 The BEYOND Center has installed and operates large scale infrastructures for the systematic reception, management and redistribution of real-time Earth Observation data acquired by satellites and in-situ monitoring networks.
 The coverage and usage of the monitoring infrastructure is international.
 It covers observational needs of a wide research community and decision makers across the Southeast Europe, North Africa, Middle East and the Balkans.